dado1996/monorepo-ecommerce/README.md

 - Styling and desing with React Bootstrap
 - Responsive data with cache'd information
 - Logging and monitoring

+## Product Mock

+The mock for the product used will be stored as a JSON file in the assets folder, and retrieved in the hook file used to store the state of the application, so it will be loaded at run time

 ## Development Workflow